About the Remedial Measures Program

 To pass the program, you must meet the following requirements:

-- Do not use alcohol (including dealcoholized beverages) or drugs within 24 hours of or on any day that you participate in the program.
+- Do not use alcohol (including dealcoholized beverages), drugs or cannabis products (including CBD products that may contain THC) within 24 hours of or on any day that you participate in the program.
 You may take medication prescribed by a physician provided it does not impair your ability to participate in the program.

-- I must not show signs of odor of alcohol (including dealcoholized beverages) or drugs within 24 hours of or on any day that I participate in the program.
+- I must not show signs of odor of alcohol (including dealcoholized beverages), drugs or cannabis products within 24 hours of or on any day that I participate in the program.